Measuring User Experience Inclusivity in Human-AI Interaction via Five User Problem-Solving Styles: Discussion

-\boldify{We think that these UX metrics might not have captured all information that people wanted.
+\boldify{These UX metrics might not have captured all information that people wanted.
 For example, some participants mentioned security in Section~\ref{sec:Risk}, but there was no direct question about their sense of security.}

-One possible limitation of our analysis is that the 10 UX metrics we analyze from Li et al.'s experiments might not have captured all information about people's reactions, although we cannot ask participants every possible question, having to balance research goals with participants' fatigue.
-For example, some participants in Section~\ref{sec:Risk} mentioned how they would feel secure while interacting with certain products, but there was no direct metric for how secure someone would feel.
+In any study, researchers cannot ask participants every possible question, having to balance research goals with participant fatigue.
+As such, the dependent variables we analyzed may not have captured all information about people's reactions.
+For example, some participants' free-text remarks suggested outcomes that our Likert-style questionnaires did not cover; one example was participants' mentions of privacy concerns while interacting with certain products.
+Because the study was not designed with a dependent variable about privacy, we cannot be certain if remarks such as these indicated only isolated cases or more prevalent phenomena.

-\boldify{Speaking about the data, we did not actively deal with ``idk'' answers, even though methods like imputation exist.}
+\boldify{We also did not actively deal with ``idk'' answers, even though methods like imputation exist.}

-As we mentioned in Section~\ref{sec:methodology}, participants had the option to say ``I don't know'' for any of the questions.
-Although methods like imputation exist to try and handle such data, we deferred to dropping the degrees of freedom in our statistical tests because there are many potential methods to leverage (e.g., hot-deck, regression, or cold-deck imputation), but inferences are then limited to the \textit{imputed} data, rather than the \textit{original} data.
+Another threat was how to handle missing data.
+Since participants had the option to say ``I don't know'' for any of the questions, we had to decide whether to 1) impute the data or 2) drop the ``I don't know'' values, costing degrees of freedom in our statistical tests.
+We chose the latter, because although there are many imputation methods to leverage (e.g., hot-deck, cold-deck, regression), any inferences are then limited to the imputed data, rather than the original data.

-\boldify{One such threat for us is that there were a lot of statistical tests reported in this paper.
-We tried our best to mitigate this with correction when necessary and excluding even the concept of marginal significance, but that's life.}
+\boldify{One threat for us is that there were a lot of statistical tests reported in this paper.
+We don't correct in the paper but do in the appendices because some reviewers may not agree with our decision.}

-Another challenge for our analysis was balancing the number of statistical tests we ran and subsequently reported in the paper.
-In Section~\ref{sec:testing-paradigm}, we attempted to address concerns of p-hacking through a conservative testing paradigm.
-Concepts like ``small'' and ``large'' were intuitive assessments of scale.
-However, since we discarded dependent variables because the distance between means looked too small, there may be missing inferences in the data.
-In order to try and address rigor, we decided to exclude anything marginally significant ($p \in (0.5, 0.1]$) from our analyses, and we also applied Bonferroni correction where necessary.
-We also provide all box plots in Appendices A -- E in the interest of transparency.
+Another threat was how to handle the number of statistical tests we ran.
+As mentioned in Section~\ref{subsec:methods-phase-two-analysis}, we did not report statistically corrected results in this paper because every test corresponded to a pre-planned hypothesis~\cite{armstrong2011statistical,armstrong2014use}.
+That said, we recognize that some readers may not agree with this decision, so we also provide all Holm-Bonferroni corrected results in Appendix D.